aleshaleksey/fansys23/combat.md

   4. Concentration can be disrupted by taking damage (DC10 or 1/2 damage taken, whichever is higher).
   5. Concentration can be disrupted by violent movement (DC10), violent weather (DC10) or both (DC15).
   6. A caster can "hold" an "instantaneous" spell with a release trigger to trigger the effect within a minute of casting.
 The DC=10+[rounds held].
 If the trigger is not met the spell dissipates.
 The cost of the spell is paid when the spell is cast (always), not when it is triggered.

+___
+## Rest and Recuperation

+After expending resource or sustaining injury in combat or otherwise, a character requires time of rest and healing to restore their strength.
+A character needs a certain level of comfort to rest effectively.
+Furthermore there are three types of rest: Short rest, long rest and full rest.
+Depending on how harsh and "gritty" the game you are in is, the time period that such a rest covers may vary.
+We recommend the "high action" times for most groups.
+"Harsh" rules are recommended for more gritty games, or games where violence is meant as the exception and not the rule.

+### Preconditions for resting

+A character cannot rest if:
+- They are experiencing violent motion (eg on a galloping horse).
+- They are exerting themselves (eg casting spells or doing labour).
+- They are experiencing any extreme weather effect.

+In addition, certain types of rest have additional requirements:
+- For a long rest or longer a character must have access to sleep, food and water (if they sleep eat or drink respectively).
+- For a long rest or longer a character must be in an "ameliorated" area or make a Con save against the [terrain + weather] threshold in order to rest successfully (see [Camping](movement-exploration.md#camping)).
+- In addition for a full rest a character must have access to medical care and not be subject to severe weather conditions for longer than 4h at a time (or they must make a Con save against the [terrain + weather] threshold or have to restart the rest).
+- In addition for a full rest a character must not suffer any effects that cause it to lose hit points.

+### Short Rest

+The recommended duration for a short rest is 1h in a high-action game and 4h in a harsh game.
+During a short rest a character regains:
+- 1/2 (rounded up) of their MP dice.
+- 1/2 (rounded up) of their SP dice.
+- [1/2 x CON x LEVEL + Total MP dice count] MP.
+- [1/2 x CON x LEVEL + Total MP dice count] SP.

+A character can benefit from number of short rests per long rest no higher than its [Base].
+So a level 4 character can benefit from only 1 short rest per long rest, while a level 16 character can benefit from 4 short rests per long rest.
+This represents a higher level character having a deeper pool of reserves.

+### Long Rest

+The recommended duration for long rest is 8h in a high action game and 1 day in a harsh game.
+During a long rest a character gains all of the benefits of a short rest, as well as:
+- Resetting the short rest counter.
+- Regaining exactly 1 HP.
+(This can be increased to 2 HP with the [Heal](skills.md#heal).)

+A character can benefit from no more than one long rest per 24h.
+In addition a character must carry out at least an hour of exertion after their long rest to benefit from a short rest.

+### Full Rest

+A full rest is a week of downtime in a high action game and two weeks of downtime with constant long term medical care (see [Heal](skills.md#heal)) in a harsh game.
+During this time a character regains all SP dice, MP dice, MP, SP and HP.

+It is recommended that a character should have to take a full rest in order to level up, which represents the time needed to internalise and "own" the experience gained in previous adventures.